 Socio-Political Context

-- Rise of Indian Nationalism: By the late 19th century, there was a growing sense of Indian nationalism.
-Educated Indians, many of whom had been influenced by Western ideas of democracy and self-governance, were increasingly aware of the need for political representation and reform.
+- Rise of Indian Nationalism and political consciousness: By the late 19th century, there was a growing sense of Indian nationalism.
+Educated Indians, particularly those influenced by Western liberal ideas of democracy and self-governance, sought a platform to voice their concerns and aspirations for political representation and reform.

-- Economic Discontent: Economic policies under British rule had led to widespread discontent.
-The drain of wealth from India to Britain, heavy taxation, and economic exploitation created a common ground for unity among various Indian social classes.
+- Growing Discontent: Economic policies under British rule had led to widespread discontent.
+The drain of wealth from India to Britain, the effects of the 1876–1878 famine, which caused widespread suffering, heavy taxation, and economic exploitation created a common ground for unity among various Indian social classes.
+They wanted political reforms, more representation in the government, and an end to repressive policies like the Vernacular Press Act (1878) and the Arms Act (1878).

 - Social Reforms: Reform movements like the Brahmo Samaj, Arya Samaj, and others were fostering a sense of social and cultural unity among Indians.
 These movements also encouraged questioning British authority and advocating for self-improvement and governance.